aleksanderfret/neighborhoodmap/README.md

-// TODO css formating
-// TODO get parks json from API
-// TODO change mockupDATA to allData
+// TODO change mockupDATA to allData delete file with this data
-// TODO error info display when data is not loaded
-// TODO check if googlMap displays such info or enable passing it as a param
+// TODO secure calling of googleAPI and foursquare.
 // TODO comments
-// TODO Provide attribution for the source of additional data
+// TODO write readme.md
 // TODO Info about testing service worker